Publications

 Codes can also be found at GitHub.
 Below you also find GitHub links to individual projects.

-Addressing COVID-19 Outliers in BVARs with Stochastic Volatility (2022, REStat; in press)
+Addressing COVID-19 Outliers in BVARs with Stochastic Volatility (2024, Review of Economics and Statistics)

 with Andrea Carriero (Queen Mary University of London, U Bologna), Todd Clark (Federal Reserve Bank of Cleveland), Massimiliano Marcellino (Bocconi, IGIER and CEPR)